 b) Read the Application Instructions: Please read all of the instructions carefully and follow them step-by-step.
 To access our online application system instructions, please visit rosefdn.org/instructions

-c) Start your Application: The letter of inquiry must be submitted via our online application system.
+c) Start your Application via our online application system.
 Once you log onto the system, please specifically answer each question, and please be aware of the character limits that will be specified for your responses to each question.

 What Happens Next

-A screening process for the letters of inquiry will take place, applicants may or may not be contacted for follow up information.
-Subsequently, based on the invited applications received Rose Foundation will then recommend a Project List to the Central Valley Regional Water Quality Control Board.
+A review process of the applications will take place, and Rose Foundation will then recommend a Project List to the Central Valley Regional Water Quality Control Board.
 At its discretion, the Water Board may accept some, or all, of the projects on the Project List.
 Once the final Project List is determined by the CVRWQCB, these projects become eligible for SEP funding.
-The CVRWQCB will make it’s final eligibility decision in 2018.
-And, please remember that even if chosen for the 2018 Project List, there is no guarantee that projects on this SEP list will be funded, and there is no deadline for when actual funding decisions will be announced.
+The CVRWQCB will make its final eligibility decision by mid 2019.
+And, please remember that even if chosen for the 2019 Project List, there is no guarantee that projects on this SEP list will be funded, and there is no deadline for when actual funding decisions will be announced.
 It is anticipated that funding decisions will be announced on a rolling basis throughout the year as SEP funds become available.

 FOR MORE INFORMATION